 Smart Industry: What is one new technology in this space that excites you?

-Ganesh: The hybrid cloud model/technology, which enables our customers to run production execution at the edge with most of the heavy lifting (data storage and analysis) done on the cloud.
+Ganesh: The hybrid cloud model/technology enables our customers to run production execution at the edge with most of the heavy lifting (data storage and analysis) done on the cloud.
 This not only reduces the infrastructure footprint at the edge (plant), but also enhances system performance with minimum maintenance.

 Ganesh: We are adopting Industry 4.0 principles, which call for integration of factory equipment and production operation (vertical integration) into the overall horizontal value chain.
 Horizontal integration is the integration of horizontal value-chain elements starting from the raw-material supplier/product developer, demand-planning components, supply-network-planning components, manufacturing elements, logistics/warehousing and the end customers.
 This is accomplished with next-gen technologies like cloud, big data, mobility, etc. GE Hybris Cloud MES (PA and MDC) enables this vertical integration of all plants into the overall value chain using these next-gen technologies.